 Bringing your own phone to Google Fi is easy, but there are a few things you should know before jumping in.
 Google Fi still markets and sells its own small set of smartphones that are "designed for Fi," but has also opened its doors, officially, to pretty much any of the best Android phones that want to be on its network.
 For many, this is the final barrier to drop for trying out Google Fi, as it was quite a bit of extra hassle to change phones just to try out a new network for a little while.

 But unfortunately, there are still barriers to be found further down the road.
 Unlocked phones on Google Fi don't get all of the same features as its own certified phones, and what you do get depends on the specific phone you bring.
 Let's break down the differences to help you decide whether bringing your own phone to Google Fi is worth it.

 You need to know if your phone supports T-Mobile's network bands before you even consider going to Google Fi.

-Before you get started with your transition to Google Fi, you need to know whether your phone will even work on the carrier.
-This one's pretty easy: if your phone is advertised as being compatible with T-Mobile, then it's compatible with Google Fi.
+Before you start your transition to Google Fi, you need to know whether your phone will even work on the carrier.
+This one's pretty easy: if your phone is advertised as compatible with T-Mobile, it's compatible with Google Fi.
 Because Google Fi simply operates on the T-Mobile network, no further network bands or technology is required to use an unlocked phone on the carrier.

 Make sure your phone is unlocked